 For an engaging discussion on the ins-and-outs of ghosting, I recommend this clip:

 What Ghosting Says About You

-Ghosting, like many other types of behavior, tends to happen on a continuum.
-Personally, I do think there is a difference between ghosting someone whom you’ve been talking to for a very short period of time versus someone you’ve actually dated.
+Like many other types of behavior, ghosting tends to happen on a continuum.
+I think there is a difference between ghosting someone you’ve been talking to for a very short period of time versus someone you’ve actually dated.

 But even ghosting relative strangers can say some things about you that you may not like.

 Harsh?
 Maybe.
 But at its core, ghosting is a way for people to avoid direct confrontation, difficult emotions, and responsibility.